 IQ provides ready-made demonstrations for the following physics topics corresponding to Chaps.
-2 through 9 of this book:
+2 through 11 of this book:

 - free particle motion in one dimension,

 - bound states in one dimension,

 - scattering in one dimension,

 - two-particle systems,

 - free particle motion in three dimensions,

 - bound states in three dimensions,

 - scattering in three dimensions,

+- spin and magnetic resonance,

+- hybridization,

 - functions of mathematical physics.